PHOENIXCONTACT/MORYX-Framework/docs/articles/AbstractionLayer.md

 ## Products

-A [Product](xref:Moryx.AbstractionLayer.IProduct) or better a *product description* is used by a [ProductRecipes](xref:Moryx.AbstractionLayer.ProductRecipe) to provide a basic structure to produce an Article.
+A [Product](xref:Moryx.AbstractionLayer.IProduct) or better a *product description* is used by a [ProductRecipes](xref:Moryx.AbstractionLayer.ProductRecipe) to provide a basic structure to produce an instance.

 ## Recipes